bytex-solutions/snamp/docs/configuration.md

 _Attributes_ section:
 * `Attribute Instance Name` - unique name of the attribute.
 Resource Connector uses this name when exposing attributes to Resource Adapters
-  * `Name` - the name of the attribute declared by managed resource.
+  * `Name` - name of the attribute declared by managed resource.
 Note that this name depends on the management information provided by managed resource.
-This is the required parameter.
+This parameter is required.
   * `Read/write timeout` - timeout (in millis) used when accessing attribute value.
 This is the optional parameter.
   * Additional configuration parameters in the form of key/value pairs

 _Events_ section:
 * `Event Name` - unique name of the event.
 Resource Connector uses this name as notification type when exposing notifications to Resource Adapters
-  * `Category` - the event category declared by managed resource.
-Note that category depends on the management information provided by managed resource.
-This is the required parameter
+  * `Category` - event category declared by managed resource.
+Note that the category depends on the management information provided by managed resource.
+This parameter is required.
   * Additional configuration parameters in the form of the key/value pairs

 _Operations_ section may contain zero:
 * `Operation instance name` - unique name of the operation.
 Resource Connector uses this name when exposing operations to Resource Adapters
-  * `Operation Name` - the name of the operation declared by managed resource.
+  * `Operation Name` - name of the operation declared by managed resource.
 Note that operation name depends on the management information provided by managed resource.
-This is the required parameter
+This parameter is required.
   * Additional configuration parameters in the form of the key/value pairs

 A set of additional configuration parameters depends on the particular Resource Adapter or Resource Connector.